zeusta/Docs/extensions/Guide By Functions/Magento 2/Store Pickup.md

 ![SP](./Store%20Pickup%20Image/image025.png)

-***Note**:<br/>
-When a store is created manually, the system will automatically get the coordinates based on the store address by using Google API.
+**Note**: When a store is created manually, the system will automatically get the coordinates based on the store address by using Google API.
 However, in some cases, this way may be not completely accurate.
 Therefore, the **Google Map Location** tab allows you to edit store coordinates manually.

 You can see it at the left upper.
 Click on this tab, the Google map will be displayed.
 You can reset store position by clicking on specific point on the map, then select **Save Store**.